UCLComputerScience/pgta/hours.md

 ## How to calculate PGTA hours for a module

 The following provides some typical examples as guidance.
-Your module may differ from the examples.
+Your module may differ from the examples given.

-There is no change to previous years' guidance.
 This is aimed at staff new to requesting TA hours.

-You only enter the total hours and number of roles on the PGTA request form.
-However, for the purposes of this guidance the tasks have been split into:

-- **Teaching**: labs, practicals
-    - Calculate the total hours for a module.
-This may be over more than one term.
-    - Add 50% to the total hours for preparation.
-- **Support**: Moodle support, mandatory passive lecture/lab attendance, creating/modifying teaching materials
-    - This may be regular e.g. 2 hours a week for 10 weeks = 20 hours; or a total sum e.g. port the coursework from Matlab to Python = 50 hours
+### Teaching delivery

+This refers to the work required during the term (or period) the module is taught.

+Consider scheduled sessions (e.g. labs, practicals, tutorials, student project team meetings) as well as support work ( Moodle support, office hours, modifying materials).

+For scheduled session, include the time for attending the relevant classes as well as preparation time.

+### Marking

-- **Marking**: marking, second marking, and marking preparation for coursework and exams
+This includes marking, second marking, and marking preparation for in-class tests, coursework and exams.

-    - Add hours based on the number of students.
+Add hours based on the number of students.
 20 mins per student per coursework is typical.
 Exam marking may take slightly longer.
-So if 50 students with 2 coursework and 1 exam then total = 50 hours.
-    - The hours should include marking preparation, marking and any moderation.
+The hours should include marking preparation, marking and any moderation.

+Split the marking into that which occurs during module delivery and term 3 exam marking.

 ### Example 1: Undergraduate Y3 module with 100 students, labs, coursework and exam